New AMCOM G-1 focuses on faces of the command

 |0

-This work, New AMCOM G-1 focuses on faces of the command, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New AMCOM G-1 focuses on faces of the command, by Michelle Gordon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT